shawn-grant/caribbean-microsoft-internship/README.md

 > Yes.
 While it is recommended to have a previous internship under your belt, you can still get an offer if you can demonstrate you have equivalent experience via projects and other non-employment activities.

 **Is there a minimum GPA to get the internship?**
-> While Microsoft does not explicit state a minimum GPA to get an internship offer, it is a requirement to have a GPA of 2.7 or higher to be eligible for a J-1 (intern) visa.
+> While Microsoft does not explicitly state a minimum GPA to get an internship offer, it is a requirement to have a GPA of 2.7 or higher to be eligible for a J-1 (intern) visa.

 **How do I improve my chances of getting an interview?**
 > HAVE A GOOD RESUME!!
 Ensure that your resume is up-to-date and is [ATS friendly](https://create.microsoft.com/en-us/templates/ats-resumes).
 Avoid images, and overly decorative graphics.
 Maximize your use of space to include important info.